 Kung Hei Fat Choy!
-Looking for some fun Chinese New Year ideas for kids?
+Looking for some fun Chinese New Year ideas?
 Here are 5 fun Chinese New Year activities for kids that you can do together.

 #1.
 Make a Chinese Dragon

-Despite being in Russian, Krokotak.com has a template for making a Chinese Dragon with coloured paper, a printable for the head and tail, and using a concertinad paper and sticks to assemble your dragon.
+Despite being in Russian, Krokotak has a template for making a Chinese Dragon with coloured paper, a printable for the head and tail, and using a paper concertina and sticks to assemble your dragon.

-The photos are fairly self-explanatory.If you toggle the language to English on their website, they also have some other great projects to do with kids.
+The photos are fairly self-explanatory, and if you toggle the language to English on their website, they also have some other great projects to do with kids.

 #2.
 Create a Tangram Puzzle

-Make your own Tangram Puzzle.
-Tangram Puzzles are an ancient Chinese Puzzle, and the activity is called “seven pieces of cleverness”.
-The idea is to rearrange the pieces of a square, to form figures/object
+Tangram puzzles are a form of ancient Chinese puzzle, and the activity is called “seven pieces of cleverness”.
+The idea is to rearrange the pieces of a square, to form figures/object.

-All you need is some paper, pencils, ruler.
+All you need to make your own tangram puzzle is some paper, pencils, ruler and scissors.

 Once you have cut out your 7 pieces you’ll be able to make an amazing amount of different shapes, animals, people, everyday objects, etc.

-We liked this easy-to-make project from Kaboose.com for kids, making paper lanterns in different colours.
+We liked this easy-to-make project from First Palette for kids, making Chinese paper lanterns in different colours.

 You will need construction paper, scissors, tape, stapler, ruler, pencil and then plenty of glue, glitter, sequins to decorate your lantern.